KinectToVR/K2TrackingDevice-Samples/README.md

 ## **Build manually**
 You'll need:
  - The ```K2TrackingDevice-Samples``` repo cloned somewhere and ```cd```'d into
- - Kinect SDK 2.0 installed and visible in PATH
+ - Kinect SDK 2.0 installed and visible in PATH (exclude if building `Spectator` only)
- - Working installation of SteamVR for testing
+ - Working installation of Amethyst/KTVR1 and SteamVR for testing

 Follow these steps: